May 10, 2020

-On June 30th, Scott Darling was shipped off to the Florida Panthers—who then bought out his contract—ending his tumultuous tenure with the Carolina Hurricanes.
+On June 30, Scott Darling was shipped off to the Florida Panthers—who promptly bought out his contract—ending his tumultuous tenure with the Carolina Hurricanes.
 Just over two years prior, Darling seemed poised to step in as the Canes’ savior between the pipes.
 The dark age of inconsistent goaltending would be over.

 Early on, it became obvious that wouldn’t be the case.
-Something was off: the focus didn’t seem to be there, his confidence was MIA, and he was slow-moving.
-It’s well-known that he showed up to his first camp with Carolina overweight.
-Perhaps he felt that he had already achieved his goal of becoming an NHL starter.
+Something was off: the focus didn’t seem to be there, his confidence was MIA, and his lateral movement was a step behind.

-While his preseason play wasn’t flawless, Darling looked like a much more focused goaltender and his movement and reflexes a step ahead from the previous season.
+While his preseason play wasn’t flawless, Darling looked like a much more focused goaltender.
+His movement and reflexes looked to be a step ahead from the previous season.
 Things seemed to be on an upward tick for the 6’6″ goalie until an injury in the final game of the preseason put him on the sidelines.

 That alone is a story worthy of a Hollywood biopic, but that’s not why I’m writing this.

 I urge all of you to read the full letter.
 If you’ve read it before, read it again.
 If you are struggling with anxiety or alcoholism, read it now.
-Are you a perfectly well-adjusted human being?
+Maybe you’re a perfectly well-adjusted human being.
 Read it anyway, because it is phenomenal.